 Networks are a great way to segment your population, allowing you to:

 - Create additional levels of administrative help by assigning network managers to each network.
-These individuals can help overall platform administrators with tasks such as: reporting, creating engagement activities, and managing incentives.
+These individuals can help overall platform administrators with tasks such as reporting, creating engagement activities, and managing incentives.

 - Increase engagement through:

-- Additional incentive opportunities – some types of networks may have additional budget for incentives.
+- Additional incentive opportunities – some types of networks may have an additional budget for incentives.
 Take advantage of an additional layer of incentive programming to drive engagement by creating networks and giving administrative power to a network manager.